no-trbl-2-u/gc-leaderboard/README.md

 **IMPORTANT!!!**
 If you delete the quotation marks around the sentence, **THE SITE WILL BREAK!!!**

-## To Move to the next round of the final tournament
-Manually delete the score inside of Tournament

 ## To change any of the Tournament Text
 All of the tournament information is located inside the ```<TournamentText />``` component.